JonathanYiv/mastermind/README.md

 2. The computer AI was rather complex to implement; I spent the most time on that portion specifically.
 I only managed to get it to a 20% win-rate for now.
 I may come back later and update it when I am more knowledgeable.

 3. My last project, [Tic-Tac-Toe](https://github.com/JonathanYiv/tic-tac-toe) followed poor practices regarding separating classes into different files.
 This project does better in that regard.
-However, several methods are overly complex and have too much responsibility.
-There are also several incredibly long lines that are difficult to read that I am not proud of.
-I plan to come back and refactor the project when I am more knowledgeable.
+However, several methods are overly complex and have too much responsibi

+4. @benjaminapetersen found two issues.

+	1. The text sanitizer only ran each check once, so if you passed the first test but failed the second test, it would only check for the second test onwards.
+I fixed it by pulling it all into a large loop with redo statements if tests fail.

+	2. The project requires the gem 'colorize' which I had not previously set up for users, causing an error.
+I set up a Gemfile and added an instruction with bundler in the installation instructions.

-4. Overall, it was a very fun project, probably the most complex for me to date.
+5. Overall, it was a very fun project, probably the most complex for me to date.